2013 Balochistan earthquakes: Impact

 At least 825 people died and 619 others were injured due to the mainshock.
 It was considered the worst earthquake to affect Pakistan since the 2005 Kashmir earthquake.
 Many survivors suffered broken bones or lost a limb when the buildings they were inside collapsed.
 The earthquake affected a sparsely populated region of southern Pakistan where most of the population live in poverty.
 Homes in the region were also commonly made with mud bricks which were prone to collapse during earthquakes.
 The shock affected about 300,000 people across the districts of Awaran, Kech, Gwadar, Panjgur, Chaghi and Khuzdar.
-Over 100,000 people were homeless; many survivors slept outdoors or in temporary shelters.
+Over 100,000 people were made homeless; many survivors slept outdoors or in temporary shelters.

 Most homes and buildings in the region were constructed of mud bricks and collapsed during the earthquake and subsequent aftershocks.
 An official in the Balochistan province claimed that 80 percent of the homes in the Awaran District had collapsed or were damaged.
 There were 386 deaths in the district, 32,638 homes destroyed, and another 14,118 damaged.
 There were also 254 deaths in Kech, 60 in Khuzdar, 17 in Kalat, 9 in Chagai and 6 in Gwadar.
 Damage from the earthquake was estimated at US$100 million.

 An aftershock on September 28 killed an additional 15 people.
 In Nokjo, Arawan District, the aftershock damaged most structures and trapped their occupants.
 Terrified people evacuated a hospital in the district and in Quetta, workers fled a local parliament building.